To Outsource or to Offshore?

 It is also ideal to outsource certain processes that your company doesn’t specialize in.
 The idea of having a third-party service provider is that they have their own specialization on the production or process that your company will source out from them.

 One thing to look out for is the business relationship with the outsourced company.
-This area may pose a threat to your business since it is very risky to share confidential client information and requirements to outside companies.
+This area may pose a threat to your business since it is very risky to share confidential information and requirements to outside companies.
 The proper legal requirements should be ironed out and detailed very well in order to avoid breaches and misconduct from the third-party service provider.
 Thus, this makes outsourcing not completely trustworthy and requires additional monitoring expenses.

 Offshoring, on the other hand, gives you control over all of your company’s operations and decisions in the supply of services for your clients regardless of where your offshore facility is located.
 This way, it is easy to monitor the business activities that happen along the entirety of your operations.
 The access of the administration and the decision-making body of the company in the production of services also comes as a time advantage since it is very easy to escalate the hurdles and challenges that might be encountered.